Great horned owl rescued from fishing line over Connecticut reservoir

 Lisa Small said she was on her way home after picking her son up from Parkway School in Greenwich when she spotted the owl dangling from some fishing line that was tangled in a tree branch over the South Stanwich Reservoir.

-Small said the local animal control office was closed for the day, so she called her husband, David Chase, a volunteer firefighter and president of the Round Hill Volunteer Fire Company.
+Small said the local animal control office was closed for the day, so she called her husband, David Chass, a volunteer firefighter and president of the Round Hill Volunteer Fire Company.

 The firefighters cut the owl free and contacted the Department of Energy and Environmental Protection, which placed the bird in the care of avian rescue group Christine's Critters.